 (6) To the extent that it is not prescribed, the board may determine its own procedure.

-[Section 8 amended by No. 20 of 2011 s.
+[Section 8 amended: No. 20 of 2011 s.
 11.]

-9. Matters not to be invalidated by vacancies, or defects in appointment
+9. Vacancy or defect in appointment does not affect validity of board’s acts etc.

-No proceeding or act of the board shall (if there is a quorum) be invalidated or illegal in consequence only of there being any vacancy in the or number of members at the time of that proceeding or act, or in consequence of there being some defect in the appointment of a person purporting to be a member.
+No proceeding or act of the board shall (if there is a quorum) be invalidated or illegal in consequence only of there being any vacancy in the number of members at the time of that proceeding or act, or in consequence of there being some defect in the appointment of a person purporting to be a member.

-[Section 9 amended by No. 20 of 2011 s.
+[Section 9 amended: No. 20 of 2011 s.
 12.]

 [10.
-Deleted by No. 20 of 2011 s.
+Deleted: No. 20 of 2011 s.
 13.]

-11. Powers and functions of the Corporation
+11. Functions of Corporation

 (1) Subject to the general direction and control of the Minister the Corporation shall administer this Act.